-Explore the different concentrations in History of Christianity to view the complete curriculum and list of courses.
+This is an example.
+Please note that the most current and official curriculum information is found in our Course Catalog.
+Explore the different areas of emphasis within the M.A. in History of Christianity program (below) to view the complete curriculum and list of courses.

-The Reformation Christianity concentration focuses on the History of Christianity from the late-medieval period and Renaissance era through the post-Reformation period, which is roughly from the 15th through the 17th centuries.
+The Reformation Christianity emphasis focuses on the History of Christianity from the late medieval period and Renaissance era through the post-Reformation period, which is roughly from the fifteenth through the seventeenth centuries.
 Core courses and advanced seminars in Reformation history and theology provide students with a solid foundation in the period, which will enable them to advance in their own independent research.
-Students will benefit from archival resources at Wheaton, particularly Reformation-era Bibles, in order to better understand the cultural, material, literary history of the Reformation period.
+Students will benefit from archival resources at Wheaton, particularly Reformation-era Bibles, in order to better understand the cultural, material, and literary history of the Reformation period.
 Visits to the Art Institute of Chicago are an added benefit for students wishing to view its first-rate collection of medieval and Reformation art and artifacts.
 Those who pursue this concentration are interested in exploring the rise of modernity in the story of Reformation Christianity.

 Comprehensive Exams are offered twice each academic year.
 Students must register for BITH 692, Comprehensive Exam, in the semester in which they plan to take the exam.